 In addition to the letter grades described, an "I" will be recorded for "Incomplete" in the event you have not completed course requirements due to unusual circumstances.
-A grade of ZERO will be calculated with other grades earned for all incomplete work unless it is completed within the time frames established by your teacher, usually within a very few days after the end of the grading period.
+A grade of ZERO will be calculated with other grades earned for all incomplete work unless it is completed within the time frames established by your teacher.
 The grade earned, with credit for work completed, or with ZERO'S factored in for work not completed, will then be recorded for the grading period.